Gradual typing

-Gradual typing is a type system that lies in between static typing and dynamic typing.
-Some variables and expressions may be given types and the correctness of the typing is checked at compile time (which is static typing) and some expressions may be left untyped and eventual type errors are reported at runtime (which is dynamic typing).
+Gradual typing is a type system that allows for both static typing and dynamic typing but enforces types at runtime.
 Gradual typing allows software developers to choose either type paradigm as appropriate, from within a single language.

-In many cases gradual typing is added to an existing dynamic language, creating a derived language allowing but not requiring static typing to be used.
-In some cases a language uses gradual typing from the start.
+In many cases gradual typing is added to an existing dynamic language, creating a derived language allowing for, but not requiring, static typing to be used.
+In some cases, a language uses gradual typing from the start.
+However, there are performance and implementation complexity tradeoffs compared to dynamic or optional typing.

 History

 The term was coined by Jeremy Siek, who developed gradual typing in 2006 with Walid Taha.

 Implementation

 In gradual typing, a special type named dynamic is used to represent statically-unknown types.
 The notion of type equality is replaced by a new relation called consistency that relates the dynamic type to every other type.
 The consistency relation is reflexive and symmetric but not transitive.

 Prior attempts at integrating static and dynamic typing tried to make the dynamic type be both the top and bottom of the subtype hierarchy.
 However, because subtyping is transitive, that results in every type becoming related to every other type, and so subtyping would no longer rule out any static type errors.
 The addition of a second phase of plausibility checking to the type system did not completely solve this problem.

 Gradual typing can easily be integrated into the type system of an object-oriented language that already uses the subsumption rule to allow implicit upcasts with respect to subtyping.
 The main idea is that consistency and subtyping are orthogonal ideas that compose nicely.
 To add subtyping to a gradually-typed language, simply add the subsumption rule and add a subtyping rule that makes the dynamic type a subtype of itself, because subtyping is supposed to be reflexive.
 (But do not make the top of the subtyping order dynamic!)